casualGamer-dev/CeloPay/contracts/README.md

 npx hardhat run scripts/deploy.js --network alfajores
 ```

 The script prints the deployed address.
-Use it in your web app as `NEXT_PUBLIC_NYAAYA_ADDRESS`.
+Use it in your web app as `NEXT_PUBLIC_CELO_ADDRESS`.